MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 > [!NOTE]
 > This article is for the current general availability version of the Azure Information Protection scanner.
 >
-> If you have a version of the scanner installed that is older than 1.48.204.0, see [Deploying previous versions of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-previousversions.md).
->
 > To upgrade from a version of the scanner that is earlier than 1.48.204.0, see [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner).
 You can then use the instructions on this page, omitting the step to install the scanner.

+> If you are not ready to upgrade from a previous version, see [Deploying previous versions of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-previousversions.md).

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.